Table Topics Master

 Timing |

-Table Topics length is as per the agenda which will drive how many Topics you can have.
-If you have more candidates than time suggest to the Chair that additional time be made available toward the end of the meeting if at all possible.
-Time can be saved if need be, by having speakers speak from
+The Table Topics session's length is as per the agenda which will drive how many topics you can have.
+If you have more candidates than time suggest to the Toastmaster that additional time be made available toward the end of the meeting if at all possible.
+In a physical meeting. time can be saved if need be, by having speakers speak from their seat rather than go to the front to speak and then return back. |

 |